WILL I BE Prosecuted?

 The Full Code test above requires a consideration of both the sufficiency of the evidence and the public interest.

 However, in urgent situations it will not always be possible for a prosecutor to conduct the full code test so they will fall back on what is known as the threshold test.
 This is designed to deal with situations where all the evidence has not yet been gathered but the seriousness or circumstances of the case justify an immediate charging decision and there are real concerns about releasing the suspect on bail (for example because he presents a substantial risk of interfering with witnesses or evidence, of committing further offences or of going into hiding and not attending court).
-In these circumstances, provided that the prosecutor has reasonable grounds to believe that the further evidence will become available within a reasonable period, the prosecutor can apply the threshold test which has 2 parts:
+In these circumstances, the prosecutor can apply the threshold test.
+For this to be done 5 conditions must be met:

-1. Is there at least a reasonable suspicion that the suspect has committed the offence?
-If yes, then:
+1. Are there reasonable grounds to believe that the suspect has committed the offence?

-2. Can further evidence be gathered to provide a realistic prospect of conviction?
+2. Can further identifiable evidence be obtained (within a reasonable period of time) which, when considering all the evidence together, will provide a realistic prospect of conviction?

 Reviewing Decisions to Prosecute

 The decision to prosecute is one which should be subject to review.
 Sometimes the circumstances of a case may change as further evidence comes to light.
 This may, for example, mean that what appeared to be a strong case initially is in fact weak and therefore there is no longer sufficient evidence to provide a realistic prospect of conviction.
 Paragraph 3.6 of the Code for Crown Prosecutors provides that 'Prosecutors review every case they receive from the police or other investigators.
-Review is a continuing process and prosecutors must take account of any change in circumstances that occurs as the case develops, including what becomes known of the defence case.
-Wherever possible, they should talk to the investigator when thinking about changing the charges or stopping the case.
+Review is a continuing process and prosecutors must take account of any change in circumstances that occurs as the case develops.
+This includes what becomes known of the defence case, any further reasonable lines of inquiry that should be pursued, and receipt of any unused material that may undermine the prosecution case or assist the defence case, to the extent that charges should be altered or discontinued or the prosecution should not proceed.
+If a case is to be stopped, care should be taken when choosing the method of termination, as this can affect the victim’s position under the Victims' Right to Review scheme [see below].
+Wherever possible, prosecutors should consult the investigator when considering changing the charges or stopping the case.
 Prosecutors and investigators work closely together, but the final responsibility for the decision whether or not a case should go ahead rests with the CPS.'

-The right of review of decisions not to prosecute
+The right To review decisions not to prosecute - CPS Victims' Right to Review Scheme

-Where a CPS decision is made not to prosecute a suspect (either because of insufficient evidence or because it is not in the public interest) or not to continue with a case, the complainant (the alleged victim of the offence) can seek a review of the decision.
+Where a CPS decision is made not to prosecute a suspect (either because of insufficient evidence or because it is not in the public interest) or to discontinue a case, the alleged victim of the offence or, in some circumstances, their relatives or parents, can seek a review of the decision.

 Private individuals or entities (such as limited companies or other organisations) who do not act on behalf of the police or any public prosecuting authority may bring a private prosecution in the criminal courts.
 The power to do this is contained in section 6(1) of the Prosecution of Offences Act 1985.